 An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.

-14.1 How is the exit entitlement which the operator will pay the resident worked out?

-Plus Ingoing contribution paid

-Less exit fee

-Less share of selling costs

-Less share of reinstatement works

-Less any outstanding charges

-Less scheme operators legal fees

-14.2 When is the exit entitlement payable?

-By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days:

-- the day stated in the residence contract - which is 6 months after the termination of the residence contract - 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator - 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
+14.1 How is the exit Plus Ingoing contribution paid entitlement which the operator will pay the Less exit fee resident worked out?
+Less share of selling costs Less share of reinstatement works Less any outstanding charges Less scheme operators legal fees 14.2 When is the exit entitlement payable?
+By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days: the day stated in the residence contract which is 6 months after the termination of the residence contract 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.

-14.3 What is the turnover of units for sale in the village?

-19 accommodation units were vacant as at the end of the last financial year

-6 accommodation units were resold during the last financial year

-6 months was the average length of time to sell a unit over the last three financial years
+14.3 What is the 19 accommodation units were vacant as at the end of the last financial turnover of units for year sale in the village?
+6 accommodation units were resold during the last financial year 6 months was the average length of time to sell a unit over the last three financial years